Research Interests: Adult learning; higher education; adult behavior change; leadership

 Joined Walden: 2007

 About Heidi: I have my Master of Fine Arts (MFA) in Creative Writing and my Doctor of Education (EdD) in Higher Education and Adult Learning.
-I have worked for Walden in a variety of capacities for over a decade, including as a Writing Center Instructor, Dissertation Editor, the Associate Director of the Academic Skills Center, and, most recently, as Core Faculty for the Center for Academic Excellence.
+I have worked for Walden in a variety of capacities for over a decade, including as a Writing Center Instructor, Dissertation Editor, the Associate Director of the Academic Skills Center, and, most recently, as Core Faculty for the Office of Academic Support.
 In addition to my writing and teaching, I coach girl’s lacrosse and CrossFit and women’s strength training classes.
 I am also a volunteer coach for 261 Fearless, an organization that empowers women through running and strength.

 Gredler, J. & Marshall, H. (2018).
 Out of the box: Effective feedback for the iterative assignment.
 Session at Walden’s National Faculty Meeting.